Independence National Historical Park | INDEPENDENCE HALL

 Realizing that the state governments would never accept the new constitution because it had stripped away so much of their power, Congress called for each state to have a ratifying convention where the people elected the delegates.
 It also called for ratification by only nine of the thirteen states, whereas the Articles of Confederation had to be ratified unanimously.
 Within one year, eleven states had ratified the new constitution, making it the law of the land.
 In 1789, George Washington was elected the first president of the United States under the new constitution.

 It is interesting to note that the United States technically existed once the Articles of Confederation were ratified on March 1, 1781, so there was a leader, or president, of the country on that date.
-This man was Samuel Johnston, the president of Congress.
+That man was Samuel Johnston, the president of Congress.
 However, the first official election for a president wasn’t held until July 1781.
 Johnston was elected, but declined.
 This led to the election of Thomas McKean, but he only served three months of his one-year term.
 In November 1781, John Hanson was elected president and he finished his term, making him technically the first president of the United States to do so.
 Of course, history has long forgotten all of these men and instead remembers only George Washington.

 Back to the Top